funilrys/PyFunceble/docs/components/custom-user-agent.rst

         platform: linux
         custom: "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/73.0.3683.86 Safari/537.36"

-into your personal :code:`.PyFunceble.yaml` or use the :code:`--uset-agent` argument from the CLI.
+into your personal :code:`.PyFunceble.yaml` or use the :code:`--user-agent` argument from the CLI.

 What if we don't give a custom User-Agent?
 ------------------------------------------